 Now that you know how a switch works, consider the one problem associated with a switched network.
 Earlier, you learned that hubs flood out all packets, even the unicast ones.
 A switch does not flood out unicast packets but it does flood out a broadcast packet.
 All hosts connected to a switched network are said to be in the same broadcast domain.
 All hosts connected to it will receive any broadcast sent out in this domain.
 While broadcasts are useful and essential for network operations, in a large switched network too many broadcasts will slow down the network.
 To remedy this situation, networks are broken into smaller sizes and these separate networks are interconnected using routers.
 Routers do not allow broadcasts to be transmitted across different networks it interconnects and hence effectively breaks up a broadcast domain.
-Figure 1-6 shows three switched networks interconnected by a router.

 In the network shown in Figure 1-5, broadcasts from hosts connected to Switch1 will not reach hosts connected to Switch2.
 This is because the router will drop the broadcast on its receiving interface.